Royals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- When it comes to the total, the Royals and their foes are 6-4-0 in their previous 10 contests.
+- When it comes to the over/under, the Royals and their opponents are 4-6-0 in their last 10 games.

-- The Royals are 1-1-0 against the runline over their past 10 games (two of those games had a runline set by oddsmakers).
+- The Royals have put together a 1-1-0 record against the runline over their previous 10 matchups (bookmakers set runlines in two of those contests).
+In three straight games, Kansas City and its opponent have finished below the over/under, with the average total set by bookmakers being 8.8 runs.

 Royals Betting Records & Stats

-- The Royals have won in 23, or 29.5%, of the 78 contests they have been named as odds-on underdogs this year.
+- The Royals have been chosen as underdogs in 80 games this year and have walked away with the win 23 times (28.7%) in those games.

-- Kansas City has played as an underdog of +240 or more once this season and won that game.
+- Kansas City has entered 18 games this season as the underdog by +180 or more and is 6-12 in those contests.

-- The Royals have an implied victory probability of 29.4% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Royals have a 35.7% chance of coming away with a victory in the contest.

-- Kansas City and its opponents have gone over the total this season in 42 of its 91 opportunities.
+- So far this season, Kansas City and its opponents have hit the over in 42 of its 93 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!